N Gauge Society Ltd

 Depending on which system is used, the information is password protected and/or encrypted.
 We don’t store or send the contact information outside of the UK, so it is always protected by the current and new data protection laws.

 We have rules about removing old data belonging to former members.
-This is set up in such a way that should a member forget to renew their membership on the due date, their contact information is retained in a separate list for up to six months to help the membership to be reinstated with least inconvenience to the member.
+This is set up in such a way that should a member forget to renew their membership on the due date, their contact information is retained in a separate list for up to twelve months to help the membership to be reinstated with least inconvenience to the member.
 If you choose to leave the NGS it is better therefore that you tell us rather than let membership lapse so that we can immediately delete your contact information.

 Where can I find out more?